Bynder/gathercontent-wordpress-plugin/readme.txt

 License:           GPL-2.0+
 License URI:       https://opensource.org/licenses/GPL-2.0

-The GatherContent Import plugin allows you to quickly import structured content from your GatherContent projects into your WordPress site, as well as export your existing WordPress content to GatherContent.
+Quickly transfer structured content to and from your GatherContent projects and your WordPress site.

 == Description ==